hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/hierarchical_clustering_asset_allocation.rst

     </h4>

+.. _portfolio_optimisation-hierarchical_clustering_asset_allocation:

 .. note::
     The portfolio optimisation module contains different algorithms that are used for asset allocation and optimising strategies.
     Each algorithm is encapsulated in its own class and has a public method called ``allocate()`` which calculates the weight allocations on the specific user data.
-This way, each implementation can be called in the same way and makes it simple for users to use them.
+This way, each implementation can be called in the same way and this makes it simple for users to use them.
-    Next up, lets discuss about some of these implementations and the different parameters they require.

 ===============================================
 Hierarchical Clustering Asset Allocation (HCAA)